 Train Travel in Cinque Terre

-Trains are frequent and easy to navigate between the 5 towns.
+Trains are frequent and easy to navigate between the 5 towns (Check the train schedule here).
 Just be aware that while train strikes are common, they are always planned, so be sure to check the day before travel to make sure your trip is not impacted.

-You can buy tickets for the machines but you MUST validate your ticket EVERY SINGLE TRIP.
+You can purchase a Cinque Terre Train Card or buy individual tickets from the machines but you MUST validate your ticket EVERY SINGLE TRIP.
 Failure to do this will result in a fine of 100€- each (ask me how I know…!)

 Don’t Trespass or Hop the Fences

 There are plenty of epic viewpoints throughout Cinque Terre’s five Instagram-worthy fishing villages.
 Some of which require little to no hiking.
 Please don’t be an (insert derogatory term) and ignore the signs which advise if somewhere is private property or ignore the safety signs which have been erected to stop you from getting too close to the cliff edge.